talgatsadyr/talgatsadyr/README.md

 - 👋 Hi, I’m @talgatsadyr
 - 👀 I’m interested in BackEnd Developer, and FrontEnd.
-- 🌱 I’m currently learning at university of KSUCTA, and at course of Navis Academy for BackEnd Developer
+- 🌱 I’m currently learning at university of KSUCTA, and working at Oracle Digital for BackEnd Developer
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me :
 - WhatsApp: +996508986838